-The "stars" that are flung to the earth are not Satan's angels.
-Satan's angels are hurled to the earth later in the chapter, after the war against Michael.
+The “stars” that are flung to the earth are not Satan’s angels.
+Satan’s angels are hurled to the earth later in this chapter, after the war against Michael.
+Notice the following:

-The "created things" are those things and institutions that have not been wrought in Christ.
-Only these can withstand the coming shaking.
+The “created things” are those things and institutions that have not been wrought in Christ.
+Only what is wrought in Christ can withstand the coming shaking.
+Notice also: